eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 5) For playback sound on Linux currently is used "canberra-gtk-play", so it will be required if you wish to have finish work sound.
 (Unfortunately wxWidgets doesn't play sound on Ubuntu 20.04.5 LTS)
 6) Broken TXTImages "missed some symbols on them" multiple splits and incorrect timing in case if you define "Use Outline Filter Colors" but subtitles have not good outlines: subtitles has not solid outlines from all sides, some symbols are not contained in inside figures produced by pixels which are in outline filter colors range.
-In this case "Use Outline Filter Colors" break ILAImages and ISAImages generation which afftect on "Run Search" and "Create Cleared TXTImages".
+In this case "Use Outline Filter Colors" breaks ILAImages and ISAImages generation which affect on "Run Search" and "Create Cleared TXTImages".

 #######################################################################################
 Recommended Settings And Some Solutions For "Run Search" and "Create Cleared TXTImages"